- Search The Registry

 Time Out: For Working-Class Women,

 Naming Sedalia, African Americans Mid-Missouri's from Pioneers to Ragtimers and Hoecakes,

 Hambone, All That Jazz.

-For ten years she was a columnist and writer for the Columbia Daily Tribune, where in 1989 the Missouri Press Association named her as the state’s best columnist.
+For ten years, she was a columnist and writer for the Columbia Daily Tribune, wherein in 1989, the Missouri Press Association named her the state’s best columnist.
 In 1992 she launched the Mid-Missouri Black Watch, which she edited and published quarterly on African American history and culture.
 This earned her television coverage on "The MacNeil/Lehrer News Hour" in 1993.
-In 1996 she was presented with The Martin Luther King Jr. Award for her commitment to leadership, service, multicultural amity and ethical standards.
-Then in 2001 she received the Governor's Humanities Award for Excellence in Community Heritage.
-During her career she wrote for the Columbia Missourian, St. Louis Post-Dispatch, and The Sedalia Democrat and contributed to several other publications.
-Nolan was a member of Taylor Chapel United Methodist Church in Sedalia, MO.
+In 1996 she was presented with The Martin Luther King Jr. award for her commitment to leadership, service, multicultural amity, and ethical standards.

-She was very active in multiple organizations over the years including the Rose M. Nolen Black History Library and Center for African American Studies Museum.
-Her interests included local history, Missouri African American history and issues affecting working-class neighborhoods.
+She was active in multiple organizations over the years, including the Rose M. Nolen Black History Library and the Center for African American Studies Museum.
+Her interests included local history, Missouri African American history, and issues affecting working-class neighborhoods.
 Writing was her passion.
-Rose Mary Nolen, 79, of Sedalia, MO, passed away on January 1, 2015 at Fairview Nursing Home, in Sedalia.
+Rose Mary Nolen, 79, of Sedalia, MO, passed away on January 1, 2015, at Fairview Nursing Home, in Sedalia.